 In the box labeled "files excluded from all actions" you can enter a semicolon-delimited list of file masks or regular expressions, just like you do in the File Selector.
 All files of which the names match one of these file masks will be completely invisible to PowerGREP.
 They will not appear in the File Selector, and will never be searched through.
 The purpose of making files invisible this way is to reduce clutter in the File Selector.

-By default, the permanent exclusion masks are set to *.bak;*.~*;Backup*;Working copy* which match all backup files created by PowerGREP, as well as temporary working copies of files created by EditPad Pro.
+By default, the permanent exclusion masks are set to a regular expression that matches all backup files created by PowerGREP, as well as temporary working copies of files created by EditPad Pro and MS Office.
 If you'd ever need to search through backup files or working copies, you will need to adjust the permanent exclusion file masks first.

 The box "folders excluded from all actions" works in the same way, except that the file masks you specify are tested against individual folder names.
 Folder names listed here will be completely invisible to PowerGREP.
-By default only __history is excluded.
-This is the folder name that PowerGREP uses for backup files when you select the "hidden history" backup option.
+The default settings exclude __history, which is the folder name that PowerGREP uses for backup files when you select the "hidden history" backup option.
+Also excluded by default is .svn which is the folder name that Subversion uses to cache data in each folder that you have added to version control.

-Turn on to use a semicolon-delimited list of regular expressions to permanently exclude files.
-Turn off to use wildcards to permanently exclude files.
+Turn on to use a semicolon-delimited list of regular expressions to permanently exclude files and folders.
+Turn off to use wildcards to permanently exclude files and folders.

 Regular expressions are matched partially.
 E.g. the regular expression "joe" will exclude all files that contain "joe" anywhere in the file name.
 The equivalent file mask using wildcards is "*joe*".
 When using wildcards, "joe" excludes files exactly named "joe" only.